cloud-gov/federalist.18f.gov/pages/using-federalist/permissions.md

 Access to federalist is authenticated using GitHub OAuth.
 Please ask your team's primary contact for Federalist to submit a request to federalist-support@gsa.gov to permission access for your GitHub username.

-## Permissions by site repository roles
+## Permissions by site repository role

 ### Administrator